 - The CCMP exam.
 The exam is a multiple-choice exam that consists of 150 questions.
 Applicants have three hours to complete the exams, with an optional survey afterwards.

+If applicants meet these criteria, they are free to submit their application.
 Applicants who successfully complete all of these steps will then receive their certification.

 How Valuable Is the CCMP Certification?